nishatrhythm/Train-Seat-App-Releases/README.md

 ## What's New

-- Incorporated Train Seat Availability platform into the Android app
+**CHANGELOG [Oct 07, 2025]**
+- Fixed a critical issue where the authentication token was fetched for each request after the first app launch or when Android cleared the in-memory cache.
+- Fixed an issue where the token was cleared when the system cache was wiped — the token is now retained and reused without fetching a new one.
+- Fixed a double-tap bug where the first touch hid the keyboard and the second was required to interact with the screen.
+- Added pull-to-refresh functionality to reload existing data on the Seat Matrix and Seat Availability pages.
+- Added animation to the Account section in Settings when accessed via the “Go to Settings” button, improving user experience.
+- Added Terms and Conditions and Privacy Policy pages.
+- Improved minor UI and UX elements for a smoother experience.
-- Fixed multiple bugs and improved overall performance
+- Fixed several other bugs and made performance improvements.
-- Fixed an important performance issue
-- .apk file size reduced by 40%
+- Changed app icon

 [ **For detailed changelog and previous versions, visit:** [github.com/nishatrhythm/Train-Seat-App-Releases/releases](https://github.com/nishatrhythm/Train-Seat-App-Releases/releases) ]

 ## App Information

-- **Version:** 2.1.1
+- **Version:** 2.2.0
-- **Current Version Release Date:** October 05, 2025
+- **Current Version Release Date:** October 07, 2025
 - **First Published:** September 29, 2025

 ## Feedback